Tax Fraud Attorneys in Portland, Oregon

 You have the power to put a stop to it, and the government might even compensate you for your trouble.
 This is why anyone who is aware of fraud should strongly consider meeting with a lawyer to determine if it makes sense to come forward.

-The Portland tax fraud attorneys at Rizk Law understand the fear people have about coming forward.
+The tax fraud attorneys in Portland at Rizk Law understand the fear people have about coming forward.
 We can discuss your situation in a confidential and free legal consultation.
 There will be no obligation to take legal action.
 We will also represent you on contingency, so there will be no fee unless you are compensated.

 Call us today at 503.245.5677.